ludmila-ursu/proto-heritage/README.md

-# proto-heritage
-# this repository contains a few examples for a better understanding of the "inheritance" in Java
+This repository contains a few examples for a better understanding of the "inheritance" in Java